5 One-Liners That Transform the Way I Homeschool

 Vonette Bright worked alongside her husband, Bill Bright, as he began Campus Crusade for Christ (now called CRU on college campuses).
 When she was on her deathbed, she reflected on her life—one of joy and sorrow.

 She had raised children, supported Bill in his ministry work, endured Bill’s death, and had suffered through her own sickness.
-There, at the end of her life, she was asked, “What’s life all about?”
-Without hesitation Vonette replied with a phrase from Psalm 100:2, “Serve the Lord with gladness.”
+At the end of her life, she was asked, “What’s life all about?”
+Without hesitation Vonette replied with a phrase from Psalm 100:2, “Serve the Lord with gladness.

 What’s your life all about?
 What will all of your homeschooling moments amount to?
 Wouldn’t it be lovely, profoundly lovely, if your life—homeschool included—amounted to a happy gift unto the Lord?